HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

         necessarily) we wish to generate a XRISM-Xtend light curve from.
 ObsID and dataclass information will be extracted from the EVENTS table header.
     :param str out_dir: The directory where output files should be written.
+    :param SkyCoord rel_src_coord: The source coordinate (RA, Dec) of the source region for which we wish to generate a light curve.
+    :param Quantity rel_src_radius: The radius of the source region for which we wish to generate a light curve.
+    :param str src_reg_file: Path to the region file defining the source region for which we wish to generate a light curve.
+    :param str back_reg_file: Path to the region file defining the background region for which we wish to generate a light curve.
     :param Quantity lo_en: Lower bound of the energy band within which we will generate the light curve.
     :param Quantity hi_en: Upper bound of the energy band within which we will